jlchn/jlchn.github.io/docs/awk-sed/awk.md

 has_children: false
 ---

-It reads from stdin and writes to stdout.
-It's easy to pipe stuff in and out of it.
+### working process

+- process
+    - execute commands in `BEGIN` block;
+        - commands in `BEGIN` block will only be executed once;
+    - read, execute and repeat;
+        - read: read a line from the inputs;
-Most Awk programs will start with a "{" and end with a "}".
-Everything in between there gets run once on each line of input.
+        - execute: most Awk programs will start with a "{" and end with a "}". everything in between there gets run once on each line of input;
+        - repeat commands on the next line in the inputs(file etc.) between "{" and "}"
+    - execute commands in `END` block;
+        - execute commands in `END` block  will only be executed once;

 ### placeholder and delimiter
 ``` bash